metaborg/documentation/source/core/manual/language-processing.rst

 In a command-line application, projects are typically passed as a command-line argument that points to a directory.
 Therefore, the simple project service implementation can be used, which allows the command-line application to manage creation and removal of projects.
-The simple project service is the default implementation, and can be accessed through the :java:ref:`~org.metaborg.core.project.ISimpleProjectService` interface by dependency injection.
+The simple project service is the default implementation, and can be accessed through the :java_ref:`~org.metaborg.core.project.ISimpleProjectService` interface by dependency injection.
 With the simple project service, projects can be created and removed in a command-line environment with the following code::

   public class Main {